-Personal data and identity theft For most people, private data exists across several e-commerce stores, banking websites, personal email accounts and other digital locations.
-And it’s all accessible to anyone with the right access.
+- Personal data and identity theft.
+For most people, private data exists across several e-commerce stores, banking websites, personal email accounts and other digital locations.
+And it’s all accessible to anyone with the proper access.
 Although individual consumers can’t control every business’ website security, they can take steps to protect their accounts.

-Ransomware Ransomware encrypts critical files and data and hold them hostage until the victim pays the ransom.
+- Ransomware.
+Ransomware encrypts critical files and data and holds them hostage until the victim pays the ransom.
 The cost can be hundreds of thousands of dollars with some ransomware attacks.
-Without a decryption key, retrieving the data is impossible—attackers use the same industrial-grade cryptographic libraries as banks and government.
+Without a decryption key, retrieving the data is impossible—attackers use the same industrial-grade cryptographic libraries as banks and governments.
 Unless they’ve made backups, victims have little choice but to pay up or lose the data forever.

 Ransomware attacks have cost organizations millions in ransom payments and lost productivity.
 It has even stopped utilities and governments from serving the public.

-Credential theft Stealing a user’s credentials provides access to personal or business accounts.
-In an advanced persistent threat (APT), the attacker obtains credentials of users with access to network resources and backend systems.
+- Credential theft.
+Stealing a user’s credentials provides access to personal or business accounts.
+In an advanced persistent threat (APT), the attacker obtains user credentials that access network resources and backend systems.
 From there, the attacker can install malware and open back doors that make future attacks easier.
 Stolen credentials are also a growing concern because victims can lose thousands or even millions of dollars in seconds.

-The importance of security awareness National Security Awareness Month focuses on people who could be victims of these scams and helps them spot the warning signs.
+- The importance of security awareness.
+National Cybersecurity Awareness Month focuses on people who could be victims of these scams and helps them spot the warning signs.

-NCSAM helps users take charge of protecting their data.
+National Cybersecurity Awareness Month helps users take charge of protecting their data.
 Your IT team is trained on the importance of strengthening cyber defenses.
 Most users aren’t.
-Education is key for effective security, which is why NCSAM aims to educate users on complex topics by making them simple for the average user.
+Education is key for effective security, which is why National Cybersecurity Awareness Month aims to educate users on complex topics by making them simple for the average user.

 For instance, updating antimalware and antivirus applications may seem like a no-brainer to industry insiders.
 But the average user may not understand how important it is to update this software to spot and defend against the latest threats.

-Organizations involved with National Security Awareness Month every year provide new information to educate users on the latest threats.
+Every year, organizations involved with National Cybersecurity Awareness Month provide new information to educate users on the latest threats.
 But some advice and resources are evergreen.
 These resources can be used year-round as tools to educate employees, family members, and friends on best practices.

-Here are a few resources that may be useful during National Security Awareness Month October:
+Here are a few resources that may be useful during National Cybersecurity Awareness Month this October:

-- NCSAM Toolkit.
+- National Cybersecurity Awareness Month Toolkit.
 Every year, the National Initiative for Cybersecurity Careers and Studies (NICCS) publishes a new toolkit with advice and strategies to keep data safe.